open-edge-insights/eii-core/DataAgent/da_grpc/test/py/examples/README.md

   * Install gRPC, gRPC tools by running below commands.
 More details @ [python grpc quick start](https://grpc.io/docs/quickstart/python.html)
     * `sudo -H pip3 install grpcio`
     * `sudo -H pip3 install grpcio-tools`
+  * If the ETA is running on a node behind a coporate network/proxy server, please set IP address      of the node in the no_proxy/NO_PROXY env variable  on the system where you are executing
+    the grpc clients so that the communication doesn't go via the proxy server.
+    Eg. `export no_proxy=$no_proxy,<ETA node IP address>`
+    If this is not set, one would into gRPC errors like `StatusCode.UNAVIALABLE`

 * Start python gRPC client: `python3.6 grpc_example.py --img_Handle [imgHandle key] --output_file [output_image_file_path]`

     **Note**: To use this client file outside the current workspace, just make sure one copy the `client/py/client.py` file along with `protobuff/py/da_pb2.py` and `protobuff/py/da_pb2_grpc.py` and take care of imports accordingly